Rules & Guidelines

 Camp Shtetl Staff

-• Appropriate attire such as pants and shoes are to be worn by davening.
+• Appropriate attire such as pants and shoes are to be worn by davening and learning.

 • No physical or verbal abuse or altercations.